 The table above provides information on the levels of lead and copper detected in your drinking water system.
-For general information on lead and copper, please refer to the Educational Information on Lead & Copper section of this CCR.
+For general information on lead and copper, please refer to the Educational Information on Lead & Copper section of this CCR for additional information.